syncthing/syncthing/events/foldererrors.rst

 The ``FolderErrors`` event is emitted when a folder cannot be successfully synchronized.
-The event contains the ID of the affected folder and a list of errors as the pertain to files or directories therein.
+The event contains the ID of the affected folder and a list of errors for files or directories therein.
 This list of errors is obsolete once the folder changes state to ``syncing`` - if errors remain after the next synchronization attempt, a new ``FolderErrors`` event is emitted.

 .. code-block:: json